Samsung/tizen-docs/docs/iot/getting-started/tizen-image-download-flash.md

 -   **Select Drive**

     Insert an SD card and wait until it appears in the drop-down list.
+Currently, the USB SD card reader is only supported, but the internal PC SD card slot is not supported yet.

 -   **Burn**